Turkey: Infrastructure

 Turkey is the 15th-largest electricity and 13th-largest renewable electricity producer in the world.
-Turkey's energy generation capacity increased significantly, with electricity generation from renewable sources tripling in the past decade.
-It produced 43.8% of its electricity from such sources in 2019.
+Turkey's energy generation capacity increased significantly, its electricity is about half from renewable sources.
 Turkey is also the fourth-largest producer of geothermal power in the world.
 Turkey's first nuclear power station, Akkuyu, will increase diversification of its energy mix.
 When it comes to total final consumption, fossil fuels still play a large role, accounting for 73%.
 A major reason of Turkey's greenhouse gas emissions is the large proportion of coal in the energy system.
-As of 2017, while the government had invested in low carbon energy transition, fossil fuels were still subsidized.
+While the government has invested in low carbon energy transition, there are some fossil fuel subsidies until at least 2030.
 By 2053, Turkey aims to have net zero emissions.